kellwinr/psqi-assessment-mui/README.md

 A standalone, single-file clinical tool for scoring the **Pittsburgh Sleep Quality Index (PSQI)**.

-Completely redesigned with a **Modern Glassmorphism** aesthetic, this tool provides a visually stunning, responsive, and animated interface for calculating sleep quality scores without needing Excel or SPSS.
+Completely redesigned with a **Modern** user interface, this tool provides a visually responsive, and animated interface for calculating sleep quality scores without needing Excel or SPSS.

 ## ✨ Key Features